galopago/RAK_LORA_ADAPTABLE_NODE_BREAKOUT_2AA/README.rst

 Breakout board for RAK811/RAK4200 LoRa adaptable nodes, small size, used when both AA battery holders were installed.
 =======================================================================================================================================

-Breakout board & prototype area to mount a few ( and small ) thru-hole components to interface LoRa node .Also can be used as a template for a custom interface board.
+Breakout board & prototype area to mount a few ( and small ) thru-hole components to interface LoRa node.
+Also can be used as a template for a custom interface board.

 Read this in other languages: `Español </docs/README.es.rst>`_